"History isn't kind to men who play God."

 It should be interesting to see where first-time Bond director Cary Joji Fukunaga takes one of the most significant episodes of this saga which now spans over half a century.

-No Time To Die arrives in theatres around the world on April 2 2020.
+No Time To Die arrives in theatres around the world from November 2020.